evilUrge/shellgems/content/posts/my-first-itx-build.md

 After months of research and waiting for parts (thanks to the chip shortage), I finally assembled my dream ITX build:

 ### Specs
-- Case: Lian Li TU150
+- Case: Cooler Master MasterBox NR200P
 - CPU: AMD Ryzen 5 5600X
+- CPU Cooler: Scythe Mugen 5 Rev. B
-- GPU: NVIDIA RTX 3060 Ti
+- GPU: NVIDIA RTX 3070 Ti
 - RAM: 32GB Corsair Vengeance LPX
+- Storage:
+ - Samsung 980 Pro 1 TB M2
-- Storage: 1TB Samsung 970 EVO Plus NVMe
+ - Crucial P2 1TB M2
+ - Crucial MX500 2 TB 2.5 SSD
+ - Crucial MX500 4 TB 2.5 SSD
-- PSU: Corsair SF750 Platinum
+- PSU: Silverstone SFX 700 W 80+ Platinum Certified
 - Motherboard: ASUS ROG STRIX B550-I Gaming
+- Fans: Scythe

 ### The Experience

 Building in an ITX case was both challenging and rewarding.
 The limited space required careful cable management and component placement.
-The Lian Li TU150 was a great choice - it's compact but still offers good airflow and build quality.
+The Cooler Master MasterBox NR200P was a great choice - it's compact but still offers good airflow and build quality.

 The most nerve-wracking part was installing the CPU cooler.
 With limited space, I had to be extra careful not to damage any components.
 The stock AMD cooler actually fit perfectly, though I might upgrade to a low-profile aftermarket cooler in the future.

 ### Performance

 The build exceeded my expectations.
-It handles modern games at 1440p with ease, and the 5600X + 3060 Ti combination is perfect for my needs.
+It handles modern games at 1440p with ease, and the 5600X + 3070 Ti combination is perfect for my needs.
 The system stays surprisingly cool despite the compact form factor.

 ### Modding Fallout New Vegas

 Now I can finally play Fallout New Vegas with all the mods I wanted!
 The game looks and plays like a modern title with the right mods installed.
-The RTX 3060 Ti handles the enhanced graphics without breaking a sweat.
+The RTX 3070 Ti handles the enhanced graphics without breaking a sweat.

 ## Tips for First-Time ITX Builders